philipdarke/simple-thesis/README.md

 * Current chapter and section are included in the header.
 * Page numbers are centered in the footer.

+## Advanced notes on GitHub

+It is not possible to directly clone a public GitHub repository to a private one.
+To use a private repository for your thesis whilst retaining the ability to pull future changes made to the template:

+1. Run `git clone --bare git@github.com:philipdarke/simple-thesis.git` to create a bare clone of the repository using SSH[^6].
+1. Create an empty private repository on GitHub for your thesis.
+1. Mirror push the cloned repository to your private repository using `git push --mirror git@github.com:user/new-repository.git`.
+1. Delete the cloned repository and clone your private repository.
+Use this to write your thesis.
+1. Add a remote to the public repository using `git remote add public git@github.com:philipdarke/simple-thesis.git`.
+[^6]: HTTPS also works.

+To pull any changes made to the template run `git fetch public main` and `git rebase public/main`.
+You will need to handle conflicts.
+To push changes to your private repository run `git push [origin remote]` as normal.

+:warning: I wouldn't recommend this approach unless you are confident it's right for you.

 ## License